 This highway is wide and paved so any rental car will be able to handle it.
 Just make sure to fill up on gas, food, and water before going on this drive.
 There is very limited reception and amenities past the Kīlauea Visitor Center.

-The Chain Of Craters Road starts at the Devastation Trail and travels for 19 miles south to Hōlei Sea Arch.
+The Chain Of Craters Road starts at the Devastation Trail and travels for 19 miles south to the Hōlei Sea Arch.
 It takes around 45 minutes to drive this route going one way without making any stops.
 Once you reach Hōlei Sea Arch, you will need to turn around and backtrack the same way that you came.

-We recommend setting aside a few hours to drive this route and explore all of the top attractions and viewpoints along the way.
+I recommend setting aside a few hours to drive this route and explore all of the top attractions and viewpoints along the way.

 FAQ: Hawaii Big Island Car Rental